 As pilots we learn to deal with crosswind landings from day one.
 Chances are this was in a primary flight trainer that weighed less than your car and was accomplished with what some call the "wing low" method, something more properly called a sideslip.
 This could very well be a valid technique for the jet you are flying now, but it may not be.
-There are three basic techniques to choose from:
+You might be better off landing in a "crab" or using a combination of the two methods, called a "decrab."

 Regardless of method, a common goal is to have the airplane aligned with the runway following touchdown.
 Each method has its advantages and disadvantages.
 If your aircraft is allowed more than one method, you should know the pros and cons of each.
 If your aircraft manufacturer specifies a particular method, you should use that method and understand its limitations.
 I've flown aircraft that require landing in a crab (T-38), mandate landing only with the sideslip (B-707, T-37), allow you to use any method with limitations placed on the sideslip (B-747), or require a decrab just prior to touchdown (CL-604, GIII, GIV, GV, G450).